achille1789/zenhome/README.md

 # ZenHome
-Smart home automation app
+Smart home automation app.

+This repository contains the frontend and backend services for the ZenHome app, along with the pipeline configuration for CI/CD and the AWS CloudFormation template.<br>
+The backend is built with Python, while the frontend uses HTML, CSS, and TypeScript.

-## Useful Python Commands
+## Useful Python Commands to work with the backend code

 ### Installing Requirements